Tausif4171/Tausif4171/README.md

 <br>

-<h2>I am a frontend web developer as well as an UI / UX enthusiast.</h2>
+<h2>I am a frontend web developer as well as a UI / UX enthusiast.</h2>
 <ul>
 <li> 👨‍💻 I am Tausif Khan, currently working as a Frontend Engineer at SignalX.ai!</li>
 <li> 🌎 You can always visit me in Mumbai, India</li>
 <li> 🔭 I’m currently working on a Blog App!</li>
 <!-- <li> 🌱 I’m currently learning Single Page Application called <a href="https://reactjs.org/" target="_blank">React.js</a> and <a                     href='https://www.typescriptlang.org/docs/handbook/react.html' target="_blank">TypeScript</a></li> -->
-<li> 🌱 I’m currently learning Tailwind CSS, NodeJS and MongoDB!</li>
+<li> 🌱 I’m currently learning Tailwind CSS, NodeJS, and MongoDB!</li>
 <li> 👯 I’m looking to collaborate with other Web Developers </li>
 <li> 🥅 2023 Goals: Contribute more to Open Source Projects</li>
-<li> ⚡ Fun fact: I love to do Open Source Contribution, Design and Develop Front-End! </li>
+<li> ⚡ Fun fact: I love to do Open Source Contributions, Design, and Develop Front-End! </li>
 <li> 📫 You can reach out to me at <a href="mailto:tausifkhan4173@gmail.com">tausifkhan4173@gmail.com</a> </li>
 </ul>
 <br />